ibexa/documentation-developer/docs/content_management/content_management_guide.md

 Once you use a field type to design and build a content type definition, and define its settings, it becomes a field.

-Fields can be as simple as Name, based on a Text line field type, or as complex as Page, based on a landing page field type, with multiple options to set and choose from:
+Fields can be as simple as Name, based on a Text line field type, or as complex as page, based on a landing page field type, with multiple options to set and choose from:

 ![Landing page field settings](img/fields.png)